Simulation-based inference with deep ensembles: Evaluating calibration uncertainty and detecting model misspecification: KL divergence applied to ensemble training

 The rightmost panel of Fig.~\ref{fig:KL_GM_all} illustrates the long-term values of the validation loss for the different training datasets.
 The main takeaway here is simply that whilst the loss function shows similar convergence as the dataset size increases, the behaviour is subtly different from the KL matrices.
 This justifies our statement that the diagnostic tests we suggest here provide \emph{complementary} information to the loss function itself.

 Finally, for reference, in Fig.~\ref{fig:corners}, we show samples drawn from the three networks in the ensemble at the end of the training process, after conditioning to the same reference observation.
 The different panels correspond to different training dataset sizes, which are chosen to match Fig.~\ref{fig:KL_GM_all}.
 In all the panels, we show the true posterior in black.
 Once again, we can appreciate that, while all panels show qualitatively good agreement between the true posterior and the approximants, the KL matrix provides a quantitative measure to assess the accuracy and consistency of the approximation.
+We demonstrate the convergence of both the average, and maximum/minimum KL divergences across the ensemble in the Appendix.
+While visual inspection of these 2D marginals is feasible, the KL matrix is particularly powerful in high-dimensional problems.
+The KL divergence captures the full multivariate disagreement in a single scalar per ensemble member pair, providing a quantitative and automated diagnostic that can be integrated into training pipelines and systematic uncertainty budgets.

 As a final comment, we stress that while the current work only presents results for the two-dimensional Gaussian mixture model, we have followed the same procedure for other typical benchmark examples from the \texttt{sbibm} package~\cite{lueckmann2021benchmarking}, reaching similar conclusions.